Michael Finlay (1949 – 2023)

 Our friend, Michael Finlay, died yesterday after being taken off life support.
-As I’ve written, he was randomly attacked on the Danforth in Toronto last week by an unknown person who pushed him down from behind.
+As I’ve written, he was randomly attacked on the Danforth in Toronto last week by an unknown person who pushed him over.
 I didn’t publish Michael’s name at first at the request of his family.
 But he was a long-time journalist with many journalist friends, and it was inevitable that the news would get out.
 Now that it has, I wanted to write about Michael, in part to help counteract what his family was afraid of: that he would be remembered for the manner of his death rather than for his full and valuable life.

 In other tributes that have been pouring out, the word most often used for Michael is “brilliant.”
 This was clear from the time I first met him, when I was a 16-year-old in my first year at the University of B.C. going to work on The Ubyssey student newspaper.
 Michael was already a graduate student, a poet working on his master’s degree in creative writing.
-But he’d been editor of the student paper a couple of years before, and he still hung out sometimes in the newsroom in the Student Union Building, or more usually the pub, and was already working part time at The Vancouver Sun
+But he’d been editor of the student paper a couple of years before, and he still hung out sometimes in the newsroom in the Student Union Building, or more usually the pub, and was already working part time at The Vancouver Sun.

 He was tall, with a child’s curly blond hair and a quick laugh.
 The book of poetry he was working on would eventually be titled The Harpo Scrolls, with a cover picture of Harpo Marx and his wild blond hair.
 Michael’s fingernails were bitten to the quick, and he often gnawed on a thumbnail while holding one of his ever-present cigarettes in the same hand.
 He didn’t miss a thing.
 Not a single thing that was going on—in the room, in the country, in the world.
 When someone said something new or interesting, he would go notably still for a minute, taking it in, maybe taking a drag on his cigarette or a pull on his beer.